 As the City of Del Rio describes a dire need to modernize aging water infrastructure, it is almost guaranteed that the water and sewer rates will be going back up on January 1st, 2026.

-A public hearing on Monday, December 1 was meant to address the need for water and sewer rate hikes and to explain “Del Rio’s water challenge”, as told by an informational video presented by city council members, including city manager Shawna Burkhart.
-The video described an aging, strained system that has been around in Del Rio since the 1930s, and expressed concern about the sustainability of the actual infrastructure as well as the load capacity, saying “we may run short of water by 2040.”
+A public hearing on Monday, December 1 aimed to address the need for water and sewer rate hikes by explaining “Del Rio’s water challenge”, as told by an informational video presented by city council members, including city manager Shawna Burkhart.

 After the video’s breakdown of the situation, citizens were able to provide comments.

-By Del Rio News Network’s best estimation, the water and sewer rates will be going back up on January 1st, 2026.
-But based on the information the City received from this public hearing and future public hearings, they will be revising and reconsidering the actual implementation process.
 Citizens have two more opportunities to participate in the public discussions about water and sewer rates in hearings scheduled for December 12 at the Del Rio Civic Center and December 16 at Council Chambers.
 A final vote by City council will take place on the 16th.

 Discover more from Del Rio News Network